Thai Coffee; #20 of coffee producers worldwide!

 - depending on the recipe roasted rice and caramel are added to the beans and roasted together.

-- the coffee is brewed and filter through a kind of sock, sugar is added and usually drunken on ice.
+- the Thai coffee is brewed with a cloth filter, sugar is added and usually drunken on ice.

 - Oliang with milk